bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 ![Import loved tracks from last.fm](https://user-images.githubusercontent.com/156340/43361260-a6f6b2cc-92ca-11e8-8bf6-24ec24caa250.png)

-All the loved songs from last.fm should have in Rhythmbox now a rating of 5 stars (if existing in your Rhythbmox music library)
+All the loved songs from last.fm should have in Rhythmbox now a rating of 5 stars (if the song exists in your Rhythmbox Music library)

 ## INSTALLATION
-Execute the install script in the plugin directory:
+Execute the installation script in the plugin directory:
 ```sh
 sudo ./install.sh
 ```

 Due to some current limitations of Rhythmbox, plugin resource files need to be installed in a certain location so the plugins may be able to access them.
-Unfortunately this location is outside the user dir ('/usr/share/rhythmbox/plugins/') so the install script needs superuser privileges to write them.
+Unfortunately this location is outside the user dir ('/usr/share/rhythmbox/plugins/') so the installation script needs superuser privileges to write them.

 Another reason for requiring superuser privileges is that the plugin uses the Gio.Settings API for storing its settings, which also requires write a schema file to '/usr/share/glib-2.0/schemas/' - which is outside the user dir.